tajrianrahman/LearningR/README.md

-# LearningR
-Notes for Learning R Programming
+# LearningR - Notes for Learning R Programming

+1. Download R and RStudio
+2. Introduction to R